-32-bit MDT: In the Upload a New MDT Image section upload the 32-bit Lite Touch PE WIM image, created using Microsoft Deployment Toolkit.
-Click the browse icon, select and upload the WIM image.
+32-bit MDT: Upload the 32-bit WIM image, in the Upload a New MDT Image section.
+Click the browse icon, and select and upload the WIM image.

-64-bit MDT: In the Upload New MDT Image section upload the 64-bit Lite Touch PE WIM image, created using Microsoft Deployment Toolkit.
-Click the browse icon, select and upload the WIM image.
+64-bit MDT: Upload the 64-bit WIM image, in the Upload a New MDT Image section.
+Click the browse icon, and select and upload the WIM image.

-- To upload the image, ensure that Microsoft Windows Assessment and Deployment Kit (WADK) is installed on the device running ZENworks Control Center.
-You can download WADK from the Microsoft Download Center website. - Open the browser in the administrator mode or use it from the built-in administrator account. - Microsoft Edge is not supported. - Upload only Lite Touch WIM created using Microsoft Deployment Toolkit. - 8 Click Next to display the Summary page. - 9 Do the following: - If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box. - For example, you can make assignments to the bundle in the Relationships tab, add actions in the Actions tab, and so on. - If you want to deploy the bundle as a sandbox version, ensure that Create As Sandbox check box is selected.
+NOTE: To upload the image, ensure that Microsoft Windows Assessment and Deployment Kit (WADK) is installed on the device running ZENworks Control Center.
+You can download WADK from the Microsoft Download Center website.

+- 8 Click Next to display the Summary page.

+- 9 Do the following:

+- If you want to perform other configuration tasks after the bundle has been created, select the Define Additional Properties check box.

+For example, you can make assignments to the bundle in the Relationships tab, add actions in the Actions tab, and so on.

+- If you want to deploy the bundle as a sandbox version, ensure that Create As Sandbox check box is selected.
 A sandbox version of a bundle enables you to test it on your device before actually deploying it. - 10 Review the configuration, then click one of the following: